 Coordinator, Al’s Pals: Lynette Campos, M.Ed

-Team Leader: Caylee O’Connor, Emails and member placements at all sites
+Team Leader: Rolanda Turner, Emails and member placements at all sites

 Assistant Team Leaders:

-Caitlin Strohm, Matthews Elementary – Applications, recruitment and flyers
+Caitlin Strohm, Maxwell Elementary – Applications, recruitment and flyers

-Jasmine Blair, Barnes YMCA – Fundraising, grants, and donations
+Jasmine Blair, Maxwell Elementary – Fundraising, grants, and donations

-Marco Santana, Maxwell Elementary – Special events and field trips
+Marco Santana, Englewood Elementary – Morale, social media, special events

 Have you been selected as a mentor?
 Please review the following manual: Al’s Pals Mentor Manual Spring 2017